eXponenta/my_resume/README.md

 __Description__

-WebGL mobile-frendly game on [ThreeJS](http://threejs.org).
+WebGL mobile-friendly game on [ThreeJS](http://threejs.org).
 App used [PIXI.JS](http://pixijs.com) for playing Adobe Animate animations via PIXI-Animate library in 3D surface.
 Game include more that 10 pixi-animate animations and has performance on middle devices.

 __Role in project__